MarcinProgramista/smart-inventory-ai-frontend-Public/README.md

 # SmartInventoryAI 📦🤖

-**SmartInventoryAI** is a modern, SaaS-style inventory and warehouse management system.
+**SmartInventoryAI** is a fullstack inventory management system built with Node.js, Express, PostgreSQL, and React.
-It focuses on real-world frontend architecture, clean UX, and scalable state management.

-The project demonstrates how to build a production-ready React application with authentication, URL-driven state, and reusable UI components.
+The project focuses on backend-driven architecture, secure authentication, and a clean frontend client consuming a REST API.

 ---